What to Look for When Buying an RV GPS

 - Has customized RV routing

-- Weather conditions and weather updates
+- Basic weather updates

 - Has a 1024 x 600 resolution